All Episodes

 Take the opportunity to teach it.

-But I'm sure the advice was don't get caught in defending the rich because that there's no way to win that.
+But I'm sure the advice was don't get caught in defending the rich because there's no way to win that.

 That's what a consultant would believe.

-No way to defend it, no way to win that.
+No way to win that.

 Well, what does that result in?

-Sure, it's it's it's accepting the premise.
+Sure, it's accepting the premise.

 That's what bugs it.